vonhachtaugust/ForestFires/README.md

 ## Getting Started

 There are no external dependencies required in order to play around with the model parameters.
-The Java code utilizes basic libraries found in any modern java runtime environment (JRE).
+The Java code utilizes basic libraries found in any modern java JDK.
 However, in order to plot the results one needs a plotting tool that can go along with java code.

 ### Prerequisites